 If you or a family member develops a fever and symptoms of respiratory illness, such as a cough or shortness of breath, or are experiencing cold- or flu-like symptoms, work with to alert appropriate contacts and practice social distancing.

 We have been monitoring all government-issued travel guidance and have made the decision to follow the U.S. Center for Disease Control and Prevention’s advice regarding travel to areas with increased risk of COVID-19, as follows:

-If you have traveled to any of the restricted countries, we ask that you [email protected] so we can take appropriate precautions.
+If you have traveled to any of the restricted countries, we ask that you notify [email protected] so we can take appropriate precautions.